Culture and brand strategy

 The best way to do this?
 Listen to the stories people have to tell.

 So we started by poring over all the brand and leadership thinking we could get our hands on.
 Then we road-tested our initial heartbeat ideas by interviewing people round the world.
 From the site manager of a facility supplying 70% of a major nation’s jet fuel, to a woman on a mission to make sure the fuel she allowed into aircraft around the world every day was top quality, without fail, every time.

 We pulled together their feedback and insights and distilled everything down into something that felt true to Air BP and valuable to their customers, and that competitors would find hard to copy.
 Combining this with existing brand thinking and working with the exec team along the way, we eventually came up with a vision, a personality, and then a tone of voice.

 By now, thousands of people around the world have heard the new Air BP heartbeat.
 And as people have joined in with the beat, the organisation’s starting to march in time to the rhythm.

 As well as seeing their brand thinking improve, we’ve loved watching Air BP’s leaders become so excited about the future.
 They couldn’t wait to get stuck into using what we came up with.

 And people are writing differently at Air BP too, now that they have a tone of voice that fits so perfectly with their strategy and direction.

-(We’re still hoping they might be able to find us a spare jet, though.
+(I'm still hoping they might be able to find me a spare jet, though.
 Even a small one would do.)